 - The brain really is plastic, not fixed.
 Physical activity promotes neurogenesis (creation of new brain cells) throughout the lifespan!

 - ‘Taking a hike’ is more beneficial than doing brain games!
-Moderate aerobic exercise improves cognitive function (memory, attention, decision-making), and has shown to enhance brain volume, neuro-connectivity and structural integrity (Kramer).
+Moderate aerobic exercise improves cognitive function (memory, attention, decision-making), and has shown to enhance brain volume, neuro-connectivity and structural integrity.

 - Perhaps counter-intuitive, exercise is the most efficacious treatment for musculoskeletal pain and improves fatigue, mood and quality of life in chronic pain sufferers.
 (Cook & Ellingson)